 Trauma

-Traumatic events need not be experienced directly and can include threats from people we have a relationship with.
 Traumatic events can be one off or involve a series of distressing experiences over time.
+Trauma can compound, and people might experience overlapping or interrelated traumatic incidents.

-• conflicts, massacres and dispossession of traditional lands and resources
+• dispossession of traditional lands and loss of access to resources

 • introduced diseases and starvation

-• undermining of traditional identity, spirituality, language and cultural practices through the establishment of missions and reserves and the government policy of assimilation
+• undermining of traditional identity, spirituality, language, and cultural practices

-• forced removal of children from their kin, country and culture to institutions where they were harmed physically, emotionally and sexually
+• forced removal of children from their families, communities, Country, and culture

 How does trauma impact people?

-Responses to trauma can include intense fear, helplessness and horror.
+Responses to trauma vary widely.
+They can include intense fear, anxiety, helplessness, guilt, anger, and horror.
 In children trauma may manifest as disorganised or agitated behaviour.

-According to the literature there are similarities in how trauma manifests for colonised peoples around the world.
-Common manifestations include alcohol and substance abuse, interpersonal violence, homelessness, physical illness, criminality, and disruption in meaningful social relations.
-Suicide has also been linked to the cultural disruption caused by colonisation.
-Similarly lateral violence, family and sexual violence are recognised as an outcome of historical oppression and violence against Indigenous peoples.
+Research has shown that there are similarities in how trauma manifests for colonised peoples around the world.
+This can include alcohol and substance abuse, interpersonal violence, homelessness, physical illness, interactions with legal systems, and disruption in meaningful social relations.
+High suicide rates have been linked to the cultural disruption caused by colonisation, as has lateral, family, and sexual violence.
+When individuals, families, and communities have not had the opportunity to heal, they can act out their pain in negative ways.

 Intergenerational trauma

-The cumulative effect of historical and intergenerational trauma severely reduces the capacity of Aboriginal and Torres Strait Islander peoples to fully and positively participate in their lives and communities, leading to widespread disadvantage.
+The cumulative effect of historical and intergenerational trauma can severely impact the capacity of First Nations peoples to fully and positively participate in their lives and communities.

 References and further reading